deepanshs/mrsimulator/docs/user_guide/method/method.rst

   All frequency contributions from direct and indirect spin-spin couplings are calculated in the weak-coupling limit in **mrsimulator**.

 Additionally, the user can affect transition frequencies during a spectral or delay event by changing other measurement attributes: ``rotor_frequency``, ``rotor_angle``, and ``magnetic_flux_density``.
-These attributes default to the values of the identically named global attributes in the **Method** object if unspecified.
-SpectralEvents objects use the ``fraction`` attribute to calculate the weighted average frequency for each selected transition pathway during the spectral dimension.
+If left unspecified, these attributes default to the values of the identically named global attributes in the **Method** object.
+SpectralEvents objects use the ``fraction`` attribute to calculate the weighted average frequency during the spectral dimension for each selected transition pathway.

 Inside **SpectralEvent** and **DelayEvent** objects, is a list of :py:meth:`~mrsimulator.method.query.TransitionQuery` objects (*vide infra*)